The Standard Model partial unification scale as a guide to new physics model building: Acknowledgments

 \section{Acknowledgments}

+We are indebted to Keith Dienes for pointing out the possibility of power-law unification, missing from the initial version of the paper.
 We thank the CERN Theory Department for kind hospitality and support during the completion of this work.
 IM acknowledges partial support by the research project TAsP (Theoretical Astroparticle Physics) funded by the Istituto Nazionale di Fisica Nucleare (INFN).
 The work of MQ is supported in part by the R\&D\&i project PID2023-146686NB-C31, funded by MICIU/AEI/10.13039/501100011033/ and by ERDF/EU.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.

 1.cm